-This year the Australian Journal of Competition and Consumer Law (AJCCL) celebrates a milestone – its 25th year of publication.
+The Australian Journal of Competition and Consumer Law (AJCCL) is now in its 25th year of publication – a significant milestone!

 In a recent editorial, the Journal’s General Editor Ron Desiatnik said: “Whether it be in reference to the longevity of a marriage, the length of a friendship, or the serving out of a prison sentence, continuity for 25 years is an accomplishment.”